jerith/pyconza2015-property-based-testing-with-Hypothesis/reveal.js/property_based_testing_with_hypothesis.md

 $$$NOTES

 We have some methods that test correctness *in general*.

+Although these reimplement too much of the code under test.

 We're only specifying the kind of input, not specific values.